armbian/documentation/docs/Developer-Guide_Build-Switches.md

 Default is to auto-detect based on build host available RAM.
 If not enough RAM available, use =no to accept building without BTF debug information, or use =yes to force building with BTF even if low RAM.
 Family code can set this to opt-out of BTF.
 For more information on BTF see <https://docs.kernel.org/bpf/btf.html>

+**KERNEL_DO_STUBBLE**

+- `yes`
+- `no` (default)

+Build and bundle [stubble](https://github.com/ubuntu/stubble), Canonical's EFI stub (an extension of `systemd-stub`) that loads and auto-selects a device tree at boot from a hardware-ID database.
+When enabled, the framework cross-compiles `stubble.efi` for the target architecture (`amd64`/`arm64`/`riscv64`) and, during kernel packaging, runs `ukify` to assemble a Unified Kernel Image (UKI) `.efi` bundling the kernel, the stubble stub, the matching device trees (selected by `finddtbs.py` against the hwids database via `--devicetree-auto`) and an SBAT section for Secure Boot revocation.

+The result is a single signed UKI that EFI-boots and picks the correct device tree for the running board automatically — intended for generic UEFI-on-devicetree images.
+It is enabled by default for the `uefidt` family (board `uefi-arm64-dt`) and is opt-in elsewhere; boards that boot through U-Boot do not use it.
+Requires `ukify` (from systemd) with `--devicetree-auto` support on the build host.

 **ARTIFACT_IGNORE_CACHE** ( `string` )

 - `yes`